thanusiv/Evolving-Strings/README.md

 ## Technologies Used

-- [Visual Studio Code](https://code.visualstudio.com/) - IDE used to build the game
+- [Visual Studio Code](https://code.visualstudio.com/) - IDE used to build the project
 - [Python 3.8.3](https://www.python.org/downloads/) - Programming language used

 ## Acknowledgements